dadeux/kindle2anki/README.md

    - creates card deck with one card of the chosen type with one card for each word from the looked-up words of the chosen book

 2. **k2a_dictionaries.py**:
-   contains one function that returns an a array of dictionaries (datatype), each containing informatin about a selectable dictionary (online language dictionary) for the source language provided as argument (e.g. 'en' for English, or 'fr' for French)
+   contains dictionary definitions embedded in one single function that returns an a array of dictionaries (datatype), each containing a definintion of
+   1 selectable dictionary (online language dictionary) for the source language provided as argument (e.g. 'en' for English, or 'fr' for French) for each source language there may be several selectable dictionaries that vary as to Publisher (e.g. Merriam Webster) and Target Language.

 4. **k2a_response_parsers.py**:
    contains customized parser functions, one for each online dictionary that extract the dictionary definitions for the looked-up words from the https responses of the dicionary websites.
-These functions are selected and called by the main program depending on what online dictionary the user has selected.
-They may become disfunctional (i.e. require updating) if a site operator changes the document structure of their responses to dictionary queries.
+   These functions are selected and called by the main program depending on what online dictionary the user has selected

 **How to use:**
   - Connect your Kindle via USB to your computer.
 The vocab.db can be located at <path_to_mounted_volume>:/system/vocab.db